What is Content Marketing?

 The podcast boom is hitting the world with over 1 million shows and 30+ million episodes as of April 2020.
 It’s considered to be an economical and effective way to reach consumers.
 Plus, it’s an easy-to-digest form of content that can be consumed on-the-go, without requiring fast internet speeds.
 2020 might be the year of audio marketing.

-Content can take many more forms, but it’s important to first understand where your audience is and what they’ll respond best to.
+Remember, content can take many forms, so it’s important to first understand where your audience is and what they’ll respond best to.
 Remember, research research research.
-Then, research some more.
+And then, research some more.

 How to Create a Strategy?